 With respect to the Complainant's portfolio, the OAFS traced a number of Fact Sheets in respect of several structured products which featured in her portfolio.
-The fact sheets in question were sourced by the OAFS through its research.
+The fact sheets in question were sourced by the OAFS through research undertaken over the internet with the specific ISIN number of the respective structured note featuring in the portfolio.
+The ISIN number for each structured product was obtained from the 'Table of Investments' forming part of the 'Investor Profile' provided by the Service Provider.
+Multiple fact sheets of different structured products have been sourced accordingly.73

-The OAFS traced five fact sheets of structured products issued by RBC and Commerzbank.
+The OAFS traced four fact sheets of structured products issued by RBC, Nomura, or Commerzbank.74

-The fact sheets in question specify that the products were targeted for professional investors only.
+The fact sheets sourced from such parties specify that the products were targeted for professional investors only.